-Korean National Art Gallery –
+Korean National Art Gallery

-Korean Central History Museum –
+Korean Central History Museum

 The Korean Central History Museum opened in 1945 with a total floor space of 10,000 square meters.
 It includes 19 rooms in which hold collections of more than 100,000 relics and materials from the primitive society to the modern age.